 It is a testament to how good this cake is.
 It is perfectly moist and not overly chocolatey (though for some of you out there, there is no such thing as too much chocolate).
 It's a kind of cake filled with nostalgia.
 I picture being in the mid-1950's, with school kids coming home and eating a slice for snack, with a huge glass of whole milk.
 The mocha buttercream modernizes it, though The Daughter was yammering on about how it'd be better with vanilla.
 Whichever way you choose to frost it, this cake is a definite winner.

-Special thanks to The Maine Friend (hi Weez!) who shared this recipe with me.
+Special thanks to The Maine Friend (hi Weez!) who clued me in to this recipe with me.
 It's Ina's, who, I have an inkling, probably based it off of Hershey's "Perfectly Chocolate" Chocolate Cake, with the substitutions of buttermilk (for milk) and hot coffee (for boiling water).

 After sifting the dry ingredients and pouring the mixture into a bowl,